Contract-based hierarchical control using predictive feasibility value functions: Problem formulation

 These constraints may include limitations on the deviation from a reference position in motion control applications, see Section \ref{sec:application_autonomous_driving}, or different operational modes for the lower-level controller, as selected by the higher-level, e.g., as discussed in~\cite{kogel2023safe} for autonomous navigation.
 While we focus on reference-dependent state constraints, this framework can also be extended to include reference-dependent input constraints, such as those found in process control~\cite{picasso2010mpc} or power systems control applications~\cite{berkel2013load}.

-The goals of the presented design approach are twofold: First, design a higher-level controller and a lower-level controller that ensure safety in terms of constraint satisfaction, despite the use of different models at each level; and second, achieve a modular contract-based design.
+The goals of the presented design approach are twofold: first, to design a hierarchical control system that ensures safety through constraint satisfaction despite model differences between levels; and second, to achieve a modular, contract-based design.
 This design aims to minimize the shared information between the layers, ensuring that the model and optimization problem of the lower-level controller remain undisclosed to the higher-level controller and vice versa.
 Instead, a contract $h_{\mathrm{C}}$ is exchanged, allowing the higher level to check feasibility of the lower-level controller.